Jsparrow/jsparrow.github.io/docs/rules/use-comparator-methods.md

 ---
 title: Use Comparator Methods
 ruleId: UseComparatorMethods
-since: 3.22.0
+since: 3.23.0
 minJavaVersion: 1.8
 remediationCost: 15
-links:
-    - displayName: "Use Comparator methods"
-      url: ""

 description:
-    This rule replaces complex lambda expressions which create instances of 'java.util.Comparator' by expressions of less complexity.
-This can be accomplished with the help of static method invocations of the class 'java.util.Comparator'.
+    This rule replaces complex lambda expressions that create instances of 'java.util.Comparator' by a single invocation of the factory methods introduced in the 'java.util.Comparator' interface.
-tags: ["Java 1.8", "Lambda", "Coding Conventions"]
+tags: ["Java 1.8", "Coding Conventions", "Lambda", "Readability"]
 ---

 # Use SecureRandom